Understanding bind

 M<'a -> 'b> -> M<'a> -> M<'b>

 With apply we can work with boxed functions.
-We get those as a result if we try to map
+We get those as a result if we try to map a function

 Partial Application for boxed function.
 With every call we can provide the next value to a